smartiniOnGitHub/fastify-example/README.md

 [smartiniatdocker09/fastify-example](https://hub.docker.com/r/smartiniatdocker09/fastify-example/).
-Default images are based on default Node.js Docker image and contains development dependencies too (to reload content, run tests, etc), BASH shell, etc; there is even a variant one based on Node.js Alpine Linux image which is minimal (smaller, a lot) and is tailored for running in Production (dedicated user for running the webapp, no dev dependencies, no reload, etc).
+Default images are based on default Node.js Docker image and contains development dependencies too (to reload content, run tests, etc), BASH shell, etc; there are even others:
+- a variant one based on official Node.js Alpine Linux image, which is minimal (smaller, a lot) and is tailored for running in Production (dedicated user for running the webapp, no dev dependencies, no reload, etc)
+- another based on official Distroless images for Node.js (from Google), small (but bigger than those based on Alpine Linux) and without a lot of stuff inside (there is no shell for example), so not so simple to debug but good for production environments Note that "normal" images are not so small (approx. 900 / 1000 MB) and could contain some vulnerability in some packages already installed in the OS, so pay attention if/when using them in production environments.

 For example, you can run directly with:
 `docker run -d -p 8000:8000 -t smartiniatdocker09/fastify-example:latest-alpine`